The Year of the Skinny Santa: My Introduction Into the Reindeer Club

 It’s that time of the year.
-Monday afternoon I’ll be joined by Steve Trevelise for our “De-Bone the Baccala Day festivities” and the annual reading of “The Year of the Skinny Santa – My Introduction into the Reindeer Club.”
+Tonight, I’ll be sitting in for Steve Trevelise for my “De-Bone the Baccala Day festivities” and the annual reading of “The Year of the Skinny Santa – My Introduction into the Reindeer Club.”

 And the tale goes a little something like this: